areeahmed/birmbenawa/README.md

 ( Box not found.
 Did you forget to call Hive.openBox()? ), so i fixed this after i opened box's above run app, to this issus was because of opening box's after running app.

 the package MSHCheckBoxButton has and bug, and it was the value won't be reinitialized.

+changing the place of days of the daily screen it will make the program not working because mon == 1 and it means monday is the first day and so on.